Skip to content

 • This variable or getwfkfine is mandatory when bs_interp_mode = 1

-For further information about the files file, consult the abinit help file.
+For further information about the naming of files in ABINIT, consult the abinit help file.

 This variable is experimental.
 In development.